bezhermoso/ZfViewBundle/Resources/docs/view-helpers.md

 #View Helpers

 Just like Twig functions, view helpers provide you various functionalities available within your templates.
-For example, the `path` view helper is a direct equivalent to the `path` Twig function which is used to generate URLS:
+For example, the `path` view helper is a direct equivalent to the `path` Twig function which is used to generate paths:

 ```php
     <a href="<?php echo $this->path('contact_us', array('lang' => 'en')) ?>">Contact Us</a>